 Trumpet Player – Stephanie Pais

 Stephanie Pais resides in the beautiful city of great diversity – Durban, Kwa-Zulu Natal, South Africa.
-She has been a trumpet player for 21 years, is a professional sound engineer and trumpet teacher and is often referred to as an activist.
-Her song Footprints In The Dust is dedicated to helping save the Rhino from poaching, while another project: The Musicians Directory SA reaches out to artist throughout Durban, Johannesburg and Capetown to help promote them, and yet another one of the projects Stephanie is involved in is The Trumpet Africa Project.
-This one gives people who cant afford to learn music a chance to do so.
+She has been a trumpet player for over 21 years, is a professional sound engineer and trumpet teacher and is often referred to as an activist.
+Her song Footprints In The Dust is dedicated to helping save the Rhino from poaching.
+She is well know as a Popular Trumpet Player because of the genres she plays and explores.

 Stephanie is a Deep House artist, songwriter and trumpet player.
 She plays and writes what is best described as “Deep House music with grooves so deep that you can’t help but move your body”.
 Her urban Deep House trumpet melodies, rich vocal harmonies (sung by producer Lance John), pulsating beats and poly-rhythmic African drums will transport you from the mundane activity of everyday life to a world full of rhythm, excitement and heightened emotions.
 Stephanie’s music will take you on an emotional journey where you are free to create your own pictures, where you are free to be you.
 This music comes from a vibrant and diverse country – South Africa – where music that makes one feel alive and feeds the soul is a part of life.